7-year-old killed in Clarksdale shootings - NewsBreak

 Walter Morris, 23, was killed.
 A 19-year-old woman who police did not identify was injured.

+Dotson says she doesn’t know or understand why her nephew was murdered, but believes it’s past time for something to be done about the violent crime in Clarksdale.

+“It’s not even safe for us to be in our own house.
+Anytime that you can’t be safe in your own house, something needs to be done,” she said.

-Taakaius Conrad Jr, a 21-year-old black male, has been charged with one count of Murder and one count of Drive-by Shooting.
+Taakaius Conrad Jr, a 21 year-old black male, has been charged for one count of Murder and one count of Drive by Shooting.

 Comments / 0